Aliases for MMP14 Gene

 GeneCards Summary for MMP14 Gene

 MMP14 (Matrix Metallopeptidase 14) is a Protein Coding gene.
 Diseases associated with MMP14 include Winchester Syndrome and Multicentric Osteolysis, Nodulosis, And Arthropathy.
-Among its related pathways are TNF signaling pathway and Matrix Metalloproteinases.
+Among its related pathways are Signaling events mediated by focal adhesion kinase and Adhesion.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and metalloendopeptidase activity.
-An important paralog of this gene is MMP13.
+An important paralog of this gene is MMP15.

 UniProtKB/Swiss-Prot for MMP14 Gene